WestGermanGenomeCenter/circrna_detection/doc/README.md

 ## before you can run this
 Before you will be able to run this workflow, you need to have:
 - snakemake installed
-- have the find_circ scripts from the officical website (http://circbase.org/cgi-bin/downloads.cgi, Custom scripts for finding circRNAs, unpack, edit find_circ_conf.yaml accordingly)
+- have the find_circ scripts from the officical website (http://circbase.org/cgi-bin/downloads.cgi, Custom scripts for finding circRNAs; unpack, edit find_circ_conf.yaml accordingly)
 - installed DCC and CIRCexplorer1 (install or download, edit the config.yaml files accordingly)
 - reference genome index built for STAR and Bowtie2, aswell as the reference genome in .fa and .gtf format (other annotation data is in the data/ dir, edit the config.yaml files accordingly)
 - all other software dependencies should be handled by snakemake, see the env.yaml files